grimmlab/ForeTiS/docs/source/models/gpr.rst

 Gaussian Processes (GP) are a generic supervised learning method.
 When designed to solve regression, it is called Gaussian Process Regression (GPR).
 The prediction is probabilistic (Gaussian).
 Therefore, a empirical confidence intervals can be computed.
-EVent-triggered Augmented Refitting of Gaussian Process Regression for Seasonal Data (EVARS-GPR) andles sudden shifts in the target variable scale of seasonal data by combining online change point detection with a refitting of the GPR model using data augmentation for samples prior to a change point.
+EVent-triggered Augmented Refitting of Gaussian Process Regression for Seasonal Data (EVARS-GPR) handles sudden shifts in the target variable scale of seasonal data by combining online change point detection with a refitting of the GPR model using data augmentation for samples prior to a change point.